Partners or Family Members

-Please take a look at our testimonials, where many past participants have written of their homestay experience and other aspects of the programs.
+Please look at our testimonials, where many past participants have written about their homestay experience and other aspects of the programs.

 Programs begin on a Monday.
 However, our families welcome students to stay with them from the Saturday morning before programs begin.